okfde/bundesrat-scraper/README.md

 ## Setup

-Everything is tested unter Python 3.6.8, so please install anaconda to use this version of python.
-It is optimized for Arch Linux, but should work with other Linux Distros as well.
+Everything is tested unter Python 3.13.2, It is optimized for Arch Linux, but should work with other Linux Distros as well.
 The `pdftohtml` dependency is required for the `pdfcutter` tool to work.

 ```
-  pip install --user jupyter
-  yay -S anaconda --noconfirm #Or your package manager
   yay -S poppler --noconfirm #Or your package manager, need pdftohtml program
+  python -m venv here
-  source /opt/anaconda/bin/activate root
+  source here/bin/activate
-  conda create -n py368 python=3.6 ipykernel
-  sudo conda install -y nb_conda_kernels
-  conda activate py368
-  sudo conda install -y lxml
-  pip install --user pdfcutter requests lxml
-  pip install --user wand #Only needed for the graphical debugger of pdfcutter
+  pip install jupyter lxml pdfcutter requests lxml wand #wand only needed for the graphical debugger of pdfcutter
-  sudo ipython3 kernel install #Otherwise Jupyter can't find kernel
+  sudo ipython kernel install #Otherwise Jupyter can't find kernel; Might have to use absolute path for ipython s.t. sudo can find it; find it with `which ipython`
 ```

 ## Usage